CompOmics/compomics.github.io/peptide-shaker/_posts/2017-02-15-releasenotes.md

 ---

+**Changes in PeptideShaker 1.16.0 (February 15.
+2017):**

+* BUG FIX: Fixed issues in the FASTA file indexing.
+* BUG FIX: PSMs are now all accounted for PTM localization of the peptide.
+* BUG FIX: Improved the interaction between the object cache and database.

+* LIBRARY UPDATE: Updated utilities to version 4.11.2.

+---

 **Changes in PeptideShaker 1.15.1 (February 8.
 2017):**

 * BUG FIX: Fixed a bug in the handling of neutral losses in the mzIdentML export.